 One every two weeks?
 That’s awesome, get it done!

-Podcasters and podcast networks that have a lot of experience (and hands to help) sometimes publish multiple episodes a day and that can certainly help you grow a large audience fast, but if you publish 5 episodes for one week then completely lose steam and stop podcasting due to burnout you’re not doing yourself or your audience any favors.
+Podcasters and podcast networks that have a lot of experience (and hands to help) sometimes publish multiple episodes a day.
+That can certainly help you grow a large audience fast, but if you publish five episodes for one week, then completely lose steam and stop podcasting due to burnout, you’re not doing yourself or your audience any favors.

 Season-based podcasting can be a great strategy if you want to cover particular subjects or themes that are a subset of your overall vision, or feel that’s a better way for you to personally manage your attention or energy.

-Just keep in mind that you will have listener drop off as people incorporate other podcasts into their routines once they run out of new content from you, so unless you already have a large audience you can reach out to to jump-start your listenership with each season, I’d recommend you find a consistent schedule without intermittent breaks to get started.
+Just keep in mind that you will have listeners drop off as people incorporate other podcasts into their routines once they run out of new content from you.
+So unless you already have a large audience you can reach out to jump-start your listenership each season, I’d recommend you first find a consistent schedule without intermittent breaks.

-But whatever schedule you choose, seasonal, weekly, or monthly, exercising the discipline of consistency is key.
+Whatever schedule you choose — seasonal, weekly, or monthly — exercising the discipline of consistency is key.

 What Equipment Do You Need to Start a Podcast?